you would hear and see, well, nothing!

 So How Does GSX Work in FSX

 A nice feature is that it also displays the parking spots status, free or being used.
-For those that are occupied FSX will show the type of aircraft currently parked there (AI), along with an indicator of when it will become free (in minutes: seconds).
+For those occupied FSX will show the type of aircraft currently parked there (AI), along with an indicator of when it will become free (in minutes: seconds).

-If you change your mind about the parking spot you have chosen, rest easy in the knowledge that all you need to do is use the hotkey from the menu, to change your assigned parking if you wish.
+If you change your mind about the parking spot you have chosen, rest easy in the knowledge that all one need to do is use the hotkey from the menu, to change your assigned parking if you wish.

 After you have chosen a parking spot, the menu will ask if you require a follow me car?
-If you choose no, just taxi to the gate normally, if you choose yes, you just need to wait a short time for the follow me car to arrive and guide you to your allocated parking spot.
+If you choose no, just taxi to the gate normally, if you decide yes, you just need to wait a short time for the follow me car to arrive and guide you to your allocated parking spot.

 About the Follow me Car